wabbit-corp/kappa/Spec.md

 1. Evaluate `expr`.
 2. If `expr` succeeds, the result is the `try` result.
 3. If `expr` raises an error, run the first matching `except` handler and use its result.
-4. If `finally` exists, run it and discard its result.
+4. If `finally` exists, the result of the `try` expression is `onExit act finalizer`, where `act` is the computation produced after applying `except` handling.
+   Error interaction is as specified by `onExit` (§8.6):
+    * finalizer error overrides success,
+    * if both a primary error and the finalizer error occur, they are combined with `combineFinally` (§9.1).
+5. `finally` runs even when control exits via `return`, `break`, or `continue` propagation (it does not intercept them).

 Restrictions:
 * `finally` blocks MUST NOT contain `return`, `break`, or `continue` anywhere within their syntax tree.
-  If any of these tokens occur within a `finally` block (even if nested inside lambdas or local blocks), it is a compile-time error.
+  If any of these syntactic statement forms occur within a `finally` block (even if nested inside lambdas or local blocks), it is a compile-time error.

 Control-flow interaction: